Outsourced Sales Teams

-I recruit, train and manage sales reps on an outsource basis so you can focus on product development and operations.
-I have built over 120 teams for clients since 1987 and what I have learned I share with you.
+I build sales teams for startups and established companies.
+I recruit, train and manage reps on an outsource basis so you can focus on product development and operations.

-I often get requests to build teams with hundreds or thousands of reps.
-What they really want is a lot of sales.
+I often get requests to build teams with hundreds of reps.
+I find that what they really want is lots of sales.
 The former does not necessarily lead to the latter.
 Since a fraction of the reps do most of the sales and reps are hard to come by, the trick is to get the same or more sales with just a few reps.
-I accomplish this via an imaginative and effective sales process, training to get reps to change old habits and by using technology to amplify results.
-I have developed prospecting methods that are many times more effective than cold-calling.
-Reps want easy sales so that's what I arrange.
+I have developed and perfected a cost-effective prospecting method that eliminates cold calls and makes selling easy and fun.
+This leads to not only more sales, it also makes it easier to recruit and train reps.

-I invite you to tell me about your company and products on my Project Information form.
-I will carefully review what you share and then contact you to talk and see if I can help.
+I invite you to tell me about your company and products on the Information Request form.
+I will carefully review what you share and then contact you to see if I can help.